 In June 2018, the FASB issued ASU No. 2018-07 to simplify the accounting for share-based payments to nonemployees by aligning it with the accounting for share-based payments to employees, with certain exceptions.
 Under the guidance, equity-classified nonemployee awards will be measured on and fixed at the grant date, rather than measured at fair value at each reporting date until the date at which the nonemployee's performance is complete.
 The ASU is effective for annual periods, and interim periods within those annual periods, beginning on or after December 15, 2018, with early adoption permitted.
-The Company is evaluating the adoption of this ASU to determine the impact it may have on its condensed consolidated financial statements.
+The Company's adoption of this ASU was applied by recording a cumulative-effect adjustment to retained earnings as of January 1, 2019, which did not have a material impact on the Company's financial condition, results of operations or financial statement disclosures.